-The Guadalupe caracara [Caracara lutosa (Ridgway, 1876a)] has been included in CITES Appendix II since 1975.
-At the 25th meeting of the Animals Committee (Geneva, 2011), it was selected in the periodic review to be conducted between CoP15 (Doha, 2010) and CoP17.
+It has been listed in CITES Appendix II since 1975.

+At the 25th meeting of the Animals Committee (Geneva, 2011) it was selected in the periodic review process as a species to be reviewed between CoP15 and CoP17.
+Accordingly, the CITES Scientific